Navdeep32/canteen-management-system/README.md

-# 🍽️ Canteen Sales and Inventory Management System
+# 𓌉◯𓇋 Canteen Sales and Inventory Management System

 A web-based Canteen Sales and Inventory Management System built using **Streamlit**, **Python**, **MySQL**, and **Pandas**.
 The application helps manage daily canteen operations by recording sales transactions, tracking inventory levels, uploading bulk data, and generating interactive dashboards and business reports.